kemenaran/krugman-nyt-feed/README.md

+# DEPRECATION WARNING

+**Paul Krugman’s blog is now published [on the same page than regular columns](https://www.nytimes.com/column/paul-krugman).
+In consequence this script doesn’t work anymore.
+Use an RSS Feed expander service to get access to a full list of articles.**

 # Overview

 I like reading Paul Krugman's ["The Conscience of a Liberal"](http://krugman.blogs.nytimes.com/) blog — but got tired of the [crappy New York Times feed](http://krugman.blogs.nytimes.com/feed/).
 So here's one that doesn't suck.